 Equipment costs may involve purchasing new machinery, leasing equipment for the project duration, or covering maintenance and repair expenses.
 Efficient management of equipment use helps control these high costs.

-Overhead costs such as rent, utilities, and administrative expenses.
-This cost also includes office rent, utilities, insurance premiums, and project management software.
 While they are not directly related to building operations, they nevertheless need to be included in the project’s overall cost to present a whole financial management picture.

-CBS in project management often involves subcontractors to assist their projects.
+CBS in project management often involves subcontractors to assist with their projects.
 Hiring subcontractors, such as electricians, plumbers, and roofers, is frequently necessary for specialized work.

 Each subcontractor has a separate contract with the main contractor.
 Their costs must be tracked individually to ensure services are delivered within the agreed budget and time frame.